madmage18/priority-planner-app/README.md

 - Add feature to your branch.
 - Format files.
 VSCode Prettier extension is being used to format all ts/tsx files.
 - Resolve linting errors prior to commit.
 Use `npm run lint`
-- Push branch to origin and submit MR to the main branch.
+- Push branch to origin and submit Pull Request to the main branch.
 Include description of feature and how to test it.
   <br><br>

 ## Build and Deploy: